Methodology: Best Library and Information Studies Rankings

 Find out how U.S. News ranks graduate library and information studies programs

-By Sam Flanigan and Robert Morse
+By Robert Morse

-U.S. News ranked 51 master's degree programs in library and information studies in the United States that are accredited by the American Library Association.
+U.S. News ranked 51 master's degree programs in library and information studies in the U.S. that are accredited by the American Library Association.
 The rankings are based solely on the results of a fall 2012 survey sent to the dean of each program, the program director and a senior faculty member in each program.

 Scores for each school were totaled and divided by the number of respondents who rated that school.
 Each accredited program received three surveys and was asked to return all three to U.S. News.
 The response rate was 59 percent.
 The peer assessment surveys were conducted by Ipsos Public Affairs.